 Copy the code generated and insert it on your website.

 - Design in your brand’s style.
-Use the right set of colors and fonts which apply to your brand’s style.
+Use the right set of colors and fonts to apply to your brand’s style.
 Leave enough area between the text fields to ensure everything is readable and clear.

 - Launch A/B tests.
 You can examine which variants of the text, fields, background images, and CTA buttons are getting on.

-Examples of subscription forms
+Examples of Subscription Forms

-Accessaly.
-It is an example of a pop-up subscription form.
+Accessally.
+Here is an example of a pop-up subscription form.
 It is clear what value the subscribers get in exchange for sharing their data.